semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 #### Subcategory

-Including a subcategory indicator tells users and Semgrep App about the rule type if it is a vulnerability, audit, or guardrail indicator:
+Include subcategory to explain what is the type of the rule.
+See the subsections below for more details.

 ##### vuln

-A vulnerability rule is something that will be something developers will want to resolve for example a SQL Injection rule which uses taint mode.
+A vulnerability rule is something that developers certainly want to resolve.
+For example, an SQL Injection rule which uses taint mode.
+Example:

 - https://semgrep.dev/playground/r/javascript.sequelize.security.audit.sequelize-injection-express.express-sequelize-injection